Relative cycles with moduli and regulator maps: The Abel-Jacobi map for relative Chow groups

-that we call the {\it relative Abel-Jacobi map.} \begin{lem} Let the notation be as above and assume that $D$ is a reduced normal crossing divisor on $\Xb$.
+The following lemma is shown by the same strategy of the proof of Proposition \ref{prop-projformula}. \begin{lem} Let the notation be as above and assume that $D$ is a reduced normal crossing divisor on $\Xb$.
 Then the Hodge to de Rham spectral sequence

 degenerates at the page $E_1$ and